 This is a stunningly beautiful, high altitude run with some tenuous footing in places.
 It is easy to get off trail.
 Split Rock trail is part of the Pine to Palm 100-mile endurance run.

 This is a designated class-1 Forest Service trail which means it is minimally developed with intermittent tread that is often indistinct.
-The trail is relatively easy to identify at both ends.
+This pedestrian-only trail is relatively easy to identify at both ends.
 The Split Rock trailhead on Road 20 is about 3.6 miles west from the Mt Ashland ski lodge.
 There is a small possibility of parking to the north--one to two cars worth.
 Once on the trail, try to stay on it as this area features some endangered, fragile plant species--Tauschia Howellii.

 Heading north the trail ascends toward McDonald Peak and then heads steeply down into some groves of trees before re-emerging into an open meadow.
 This pattern of treed and meadowed areas repeats with the addition of some escarpment edges and one particularly rocky area.
 The actual Split Rock is shown on maps, but it is hard to pinpoint when running.
 The trail flattens out somewhat as one approaches Wagner Glade gap.
 From there one can continue 2 more miles up to the Wagner Butte Lookout (that's a 10-mile + out and back from FS Road 20, so make sure you have enough gas in the tank to make it back!).